VivianHenry/Hospital-Management-System/README.md

 # Hospital-Management-System

+The Entity-Relationship diagram created to model the database is given below.

 ![ER Diagram](https://user-images.githubusercontent.com/67223688/183329189-0a9b73c0-7827-4e3f-9778-727e01c3b248.png)

 The following steps need to be undertaken in order to recreate the Hospital Management System project.